 - Mange, J., Chun, W. Y., Sharvit, K., & Belanger, J. J. (2012).
 Thinking about Arabs and Muslims makes Americans shoot faster: Effects of category accessibility on aggressive responses in a shooter paradigm.
 European Journal of Social Psychology, 42(5), 552-556.

-- Mange, J., Sharvit, K., Margas, N., & Sénémeaud, C. (in press).
+- Mange, J., Sharvit, K., Margas, N., & Sénémeaud, C. (2016).
 Do I shoot faster because I am thinking about an outgroup or a threatening outgroup?
 Shooter bias, Perceived threat and intergroup processes.
-Social Psychology
+Social Psychology, 47, 29-37.

 - Sharvit, K. (2014).
 How conflict begets conflict: Activation of the ethos of conflict in times of distress in a society involved in an intractable conflict.
 Journal of Experimental Social Psychology, 55, 252–261.